pkp2207/leetcode-reminder/README.md

    - Check if your `LEETCODE_SESSION` and `CSRF_TOKEN` are still valid
    - These tokens expire periodically, so you may need to update them

-2. **Gemini API errors**:
+2. **Email sending fails**:
+   - Verify your Gmail credentials are correct
+   - Make sure you're using an App Password, not your regular Gmail password
+   - Ensure 2-factor authentication is enabled on your Gmail account

+3. **No email received**:
+   - Check your spam/junk folder
-   - Verify your `GEMINI_API_KEY` is correct and has sufficient quota
+   - Verify the `RECIPIENT_EMAIL` is correct
-   - Check if there are any safety filter blocks in the console output
+   - Check if Gmail is blocking the app (check security settings)

-3. **Solution submission fails**:
-   - The generated solution might have syntax errors
-   - LeetCode may have rate limiting in place

 ### Getting Fresh Cookies